jettro/semi-website/_documentation/weaviate/current/setup/authorize.md

 ## RBAC

 More fine-grained Role-Based Access Control (RBAC) coming soon.
-As of know the only possible distinction is between Admins (CRUD), Read-Only Users and entirely unauthorized users.
+As of now the only possible distinction is between Admins (CRUD), Read-Only Users and entirely unauthorized users.